School of Area Studies, History, Politics and Literature

 Placement and Internship Centre

 The Faculty provides you with support via the Placement and Internship Centre, or PiC for short.
 It is located in 1.16 Park Building, where there is a space for you to look at current opportunities, or undertake some job searching via the computers available for your use.

 The Placement and Internship Centre is focused on providing a range of opportunities for you to get involved in activity which will help to progress career ideas and key skills essential for the working world.

-You can access a wide range of help with your research from Purple Door Careers and Recruitment including individual careers advice and access to extensive information resources.
+You can access a wide range of help with your research from the University's Careers and Employability Service including individual careers advice and access to extensive information resources.
 You may be particularly interested in the pages dealing with working outside the UK - these provide information for students and graduates interested in experience of work overseas, either during the vacation or after graduation.

 Prospects describes itself as the UK's official graduate careers website.
 Suggested starting points for your research there include: